mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-immunization.md

 The following are example usage scenarios for the US CBS Patient profile:

--   Capture a vaccination record recommended per the ACIP regarding the condition of interest.
+-   Capture a clinical vaccination record relevant to the condition of interest.

 ### Mandatory and Must Support Data Elements